-The partnership is the result of a contract.
+The partnership is the result of a deal.
 It does not arise from status, the operation of law or inheritance.
 Thus, at the time of the death of the father, who was a partner in the partnership firm, the son can claim a share in the partnership property but cannot become a partner unless he enters into a contract for the same with other persons concerned.
-Similarly, the members of a HUF carrying on a family business cannot be called partners for their relation arises not from any contract but from status.
+Similarly, the members of a HUF carrying on a family business cannot be called partners for their relation arises not from any contract but status.
 Thus, a “contract” is the very foundation of partnership.

 - Maximum No. of Partners in a Partnership is 20